MaDejing/react-native-biometric-identification/README.md

   passcodeFallback: false, // iOS - allows the device to fall back to using the passcode, if faceid/touch is not available. this does not mean that if touchid/faceid fails the first few times it will revert to passcode, rather that if the former are not enrolled, then it will use the passcode.
 };

-TouchID.authenticate('to demo this react-native component', optionalConfigObject) .then(success => {
+Biometrics.authenticate('to demo this react-native component', optionalConfigObject) .then(successOptions => {
     AlertIOS.alert('Authenticated Successfully');
   })
   .catch(error => {